AnnaWilliford/SWC_Fall2019_lessons/Lesson4_ggplot2.md

-# SWC_fall2018_Lesson4_ggplot2
+# Software Carpentry Workshop

-Software Carpentry Workshop: Lesson4: Data visualization with ggplot2
+## Lesson4: Data visualization with ggplot2
-===
-Instructor: Rich
-Time: 1.5 hours

-Note: add "?both" to the end of the URL if you would like to view both the markdown and rendered document side-by-side.
+This lesson is based on [this Software Carpentry lesson](http://swcarpentry.github.io/r-novice-gapminder/08-plot-ggplot2/index.html)

+#### Please make sure your directory structure is setup as described [here](https://github.com/uta-carpentries/SoftwareCarpentryWorkshops_general/blob/master/Data_DirectoryStructure_Setup.md)

 ## Introduction
 R is one of the most powerful pieces of software for visualizing data.
-It is even possible to produce publication-quality graphics quite easily and reproducibly.
-Today, we will give you a flavor of some of the quality plotting you can produce quite readily using the `R` package [`ggplot2`](http://ggplot2.tidyverse.org/). `ggplot2` is perhaps the best piece of software for intuitively producing high-quality figures, regardless of programming language (with some packages in `Python` probably being second best).
-We will continue using the **gapminder** dataset and will visualize some of the trends in these data in R with `ggplot2`.
-Check out some of the interesting dynamic plots available from the [Gapminder website](https://www.gapminder.org/tools/#_chart-type=mountain).
+It is even possible to generate publication-quality graphics.
+Today, we will give you a flavor of some of the quality plotting you can produce using the `R` package [`ggplot2`](http://ggplot2.tidyverse.org/). `ggplot2` is perhaps the best package for intuitive generation of high-quality figures.
+We will continue using the **gapminder** dataset and will visualize some of the trends in these data with `ggplot2`.
+Check out some of the interesting dynamic plots available from the [Gapminder website](https://www.gapminder.org/tools/#$chart-type=bubbles).
 By the end of this lesson you will know the basic principles necessary to produce similar, static versions of many of the example plots you are looking at.

-Note: This lesson is modified from the [Software Carpentry workshop on data visualization in R](https://swcarpentry.github.io/r-novice-gapminder/08-plot-ggplot2/).

 ## Objectives
 - To be able to use `ggplot2` to generate publication quality graphics.